thingsboard/thingsboard.github.io/docs/samples/nettrartu-x/tutorial.md

 Finally, open ThingsBoard Web UI in the Live Demo server with same user and password as *ThingsBoard configuration* section.

 Go to *"Devices"* section and locate *"RTU-X Device"*, open device details and switch to *"Latest telemetry"* tab.
-If all is configured correctly you should be able to see latest values of *"variable"* in the table.<br/><br/>
+If all is configured correctly you should be able to see latest values of *"variable"* in the table.<br><br>

 ![dev](https://user-images.githubusercontent.com/61634031/134029353-d4d80304-0396-4a10-b313-02a249300280.png)

 After, open *"Dashboards"* section then locate and open *"RTU-X"* dashboard.
-As a result, you will see an analog gauge (similar to dashboard image in the introduction).<br/><br/>
+As a result, you will see an analog gauge (similar to dashboard image in the introduction).<br><br>

 ![dash](https://user-images.githubusercontent.com/61634031/134030076-19fd80de-38fd-4114-b1f1-221f61756782.png)